Resources by Topic:

 - Kurt Squire on Civic Engagement Through Digital Games, by Edutopia Staff (2013)

-Game-based learning scholar Squire explores how leveraging young people's interest in gaming could encourage greater youth community involvement in civic and political life.
+Squire, a game-based learning scholar, explores how leveraging young people's interest in gaming could encourage greater youth community involvement in civic and political life.

 - Gaming for Social Good, by Matthew Farber (2013)

 Farber explores some of the ways that playing games together -- with a positive purpose -- can effect change for the better.

 - How Fourth Graders Are Achieving World Peace, by Homa Tavangar (2013)